Algorithmicmasonry/pharmos/README.md

+# Next.js TypeScript Starter Kit

+Welcome to the Next.js TypeScript Starter Kit!
+This starter kit is a boilerplate designed to help developers quickly build production-ready applications with Next.js, TypeScript, and essential integrations like authentication, database, and analytics.

+## Features

+- TypeScript for type safety
+- NextAuth.js for authentication with GitHub and Google providers
+- UploadThing for file uploads
+- PostHog for analytics
+- MongoDB database integration

+Follow the guide below to set up your environment and get started.

+---

 # Environment Variables Setup Guide

-This guide will help you set up the necessary environment variables for this Next.js project.
+This guide will help you set up the necessary environment variables for this project.
 Follow these steps to obtain and configure each required variable.

 ## Database URL (MongoDB)